diggydude/bolthole-bbs/README.md

 * Paste the hash between `[ansi]` tags in your profile "about" field or blog post.

 The ANSI art converter assumes Code Page 437 and 80-column width.
-These parameters can be set in the tag:
+These parameters can be set in the tag.
+The type options are `cp437`, `bin`, and `tundra`.

 `[ansi]130aada24aeec38442aa53115bc25eb6[/ansi]`